Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 • Quickly cuts uneven surfaces

-While a premium jig starts over $1000, in this guide we’ll show you both ready-made jigs as well as how to make your own sled using high precision components like linear rails.
+While a premium jig starts over $1000, in this guide, we’ll show you both ready-made jigs and how to make your sled using high-precision components like linear rails.

 My Slab Flattening Mill